endless-sky/endless-sky-wiki/MapData.md

 object [<name>]
 ```

-If an object is named, then it can be landed on, and must have a planet defined for it.
+If an object is named, then it can be landed on, and must have a [planet](#planets) defined for it.
 If this name matches the name of an object in another system, then a wormhole is created.
-If this name matches the name of another object in the same system, then landing on any of these objects simple lands you on the planet associated with these objects.
+If this name matches the name of another object in the same system, then landing on any of these objects simply lands you on the planet associated with these objects.

 ```html
 sprite <sprite>